Documentation / How to Provision Users to AD

 "SearchBases": ["OU=IMObjects,DC=identitymesh,DC=com"],

-"UseSsl": false,
+"UseSsl": true,

 "Filter": "(&(objectClass=user)(objectCategory=person))",